Uniqueness of Asymptotically Conical Higher Codimension Self-Shrinkers and Self-Expanders: Preliminaries and Basic Estimates

-\begin{rems} Notice that by condition (2) and the homogeneity of the cone, there exists an $R>0$ and a compact set $K$, such that $F(M)\setminus K$ is an immersed submanifold $G: \Sigma \triangleq M \setminus F^{-1}(K) \rightarrow N(\Gamma \times (R, \infty)) $ of the normal bundle of the truncated cone.
+\begin{rems} Notice that by condition (2) and the homogeneity of the cone, there exists an $R>0$ and a compact set $K$, such that $F(M)\setminus K$ is an immersed submanifold $G: \Sigma := M \setminus F^{-1}(K) \rightarrow N(\Gamma \times (R, \infty)) $ of the normal bundle of the truncated cone.

-Also note that in property (3), it is not necessary to insist that each neighborhood is covered by exactly $k$ sections.
+Also note that in property (3), it is not necessary to insist that each neighborhood is covered by exactly $k$ sections if the link $\Gamma$ of $C$ is connected.
 If $U_{p_1,r}$ and $U_{p_2, r}$ have nonempty intersection and are covered by $k$ and $k'$ local sections respectively, then $k=k'$.
-Furthermore, the finiteness of the cover, i.e. the condition that $k < \infty$, is necessary since we require the immersion to be proper. \end{rems}
+Furthermore, the finiteness of the cover, i.e. the condition that $k < \infty$, follows from the properness of the immersion.

+If the link $\Gamma$ is disconnected, then an immersion may in principle converge with distinct multiplicity on each end.
+In this case, we consider the cone $C$ to be the union of the cones over each connected component of $\Gamma$.
+Then, we consider separately each end of $M$ asymptotic to each of these individual cones and can assume without loss of generality that Definition \ref{convdef} is satisfied on a cone with connected link. \end{rems}

 \begin{notn} Given an immersion $F: M^m \rightarrow \R^{n+m}$ and a compact set $K$ containing the origin, we often consider the annular regions $F^{-1}(\R^{n+m} \setminus K) = M \setminus F^{-1}(K)$.
 For ease of reading, we introduce the notation $M_K := F^{-1}(\R^{n+m} \setminus K)$.
 For immersions indexed by $i$ or by $t$, we denote this set by